 To be a real estate professional, an individual must spend the majority of his or her time in real property businesses which include development or redevelopment, construction or reconstruction, acquisition or conversion, rental, management or operation, leasing and / or brokerage.

 In addition, more than half of the personal services performed in all businesses during the year must be performed in real estate businesses.
+So, if you have garden variety W2 job working 2000 hours a year, you need to spend 2001 hours in real estate activities.
+Wait!
+There’s more.
 Second, your hours worked in the real estate activity must be more than 750 hours.
+Steep thresholds.

 If you own multiple rental properties each will be considered a separate entity and you must satisfy the above requirements on each property independently unless an election is made to treat all those interests as a single activity.
 This election is simply a statement that is attached to your tax return.
 And under Revenue Procedure 2010-13, you can make the election retroactively (typically requires amending a tax return just for the election).

 Once you qualify as a real estate professional, you must materially participate in the operation of your rental property business.
 This is where it gets tricky, and this is where most rental property owners get into trouble.
 If you cannot prove material participation in your rental activities, you will be subjected to passive loss limitations (currently $25,000).